tristanpoland/tristanpoland.github.io/posts/VPNs-wont-save-us.md

 - Trading one observer for another
 - Still protected by HTTPS anyway

+### Verdict
-Verdict: In this case, the VPN only shifts visibility from IT to VPN provider, HTTPS handles actual security with or without the VPN.
+In this case, the VPN only shifts visibility from IT to VPN provider, HTTPS handles actual security with or without the VPN.

+# The Risk of VPNs

+An often-overlooked concern with VPNs is that they create a single point of surveillance.
+While VPNs claim to protect privacy, routing all traffic through a single provider actually creates a perfect bottleneck for mass surveillance.
+Every site you visit, every connection you make, flows through your VPN provider's servers.
+This gives them complete visibility into your browsing patterns, relating them directly to you and your account effectively concentrating all your privacy risk in one place.

+This concentration of data becomes particularly concerning when considering government surveillance.
+If a state actor compels or compromises a VPN provider, they gain immediate access to every user's complete browsing history.
+They can easily correlate users with their online activities and build comprehensive profiles of their internet usage.
+Historical logs, if kept by the VPN provider, could expose months or years of user behavior.

+In contrast, standard HTTPS without a VPN distributes this trust across many individual websites.
+While each site knows when you visit them, no single entity can see your complete browsing pattern.
+This distribution of data makes mass surveillance significantly more challenging - a government would need to compromise multiple independent sites rather than just one VPN provider.
+Even if they succeed in monitoring one website, they can't see your interactions with other sites.

+Criminal actors targeting VPNs pose similar risks.
+A compromised VPN provider gives attackers visibility into all user connections, potential access to login attempts across various sites, and the ability to track user locations and behaviors.
+They might even inject malicious content into the encrypted tunnel.
+This level of access makes VPN providers an attractive target for bad actors, turning a security tool into a potential vulnerability.

+The fundamental issue is that using a VPN requires placing absolute trust in a single provider.
+While HTTPS also requires trust, it distributes that trust across many separate entities, significantly reducing the impact of any single compromise.
+Before investing in a VPN service consider whether you can really trust that "no logs" policy they claim to have.
+While considering that keep in mind the deceptive marketing tactics they have used as shown in the case studies.

 # The Bottom Line

 VPNs use the same encryption technology as HTTPS but serve a fundamentally different purpose.
 While HTTPS protects the content of your communication, VPNs primarily hide who you're communicating with.
-For most security concerns, modern HTTPS is sufficient protection.
-VPNs are most valuable when you need to:

-1. Access resources on private networks
-2. Hide your browsing patterns from local observers
-3. Protect non-HTTPS traffic (increasingly rare)

-Before purchasing a VPN subscription for security, consider whether HTTPS already provides the protection you need.
+For security concerns HTTPS is plenty sufficient, and in most cases even more ideal than a VPN.